Gaudenz77/welcome/README.md

 * Alternative content shown if no entries available

 ## Usage: Welcome Screen
+## => Use Firefox first, and if you use Chrome, when loaded, and layout is odd, reload the page!
 * open the following Netlify-Link by clicking on it:
 * ## [Krakatoom Welcomes You](https://krakatoomwelcomesyou.netlify.app/)
 * See what up.